WordPress Content Model: The Future of Custom Post Types?

 ⚙️

-Native Custom Fields – Manage custom fields directly in WordPress Core, no need for plugins like ACF.
+Native custom fields – Manage custom fields directly in WordPress core with a native experience.

 🎯